 The magnitude represents the ratio of the voltage difference amplitude to the current amplitude.
 The argument Ɵ gives the phase difference between the voltage and current, while represents the imaginary unit.
 Using the polar form for complex impedance simplifies multiplication and division of impedance quantities.

 Being able to plan your traces for controlled impedance PCB routing is necessary

 Our very brief discussion of complex impedance and the polar form of complex impedance underlines both the mathematical complexity involved with calculating impedance and tough problems that we encounter with impedance control in PCB design.
 With multi-layer high-frequency circuits consisting of numerous vias and branches acting as transmission lines, the problem becomes even tougher due to the potential for energy reflection between the source and the load.
 No matter the type or complexity of the circuit, maximum signal transfer only occurs if all impedances along the signal path match.

 Using best design practice in your circuit board can make it so that your traces are routed properly and impedance can be matched properly.
 To match the output impedance of the source, the trace impedance, and the input impedance of the load:

-Altium allows you to analyze the signal integrity of your PCB design at the schematic capture stage.
+Altium Designer allows you to analyze the signal integrity of your PCB design at the schematic capture stage.
 You can also define the supply nets and use the Tools menu to provide average track impedances and route lengths.
-Altium offers a straightforward solution for impedance matching the components within your design.
-With , you can also analyze the reflection on selected nets and experiment with different terminator values.
+Altium Designer offers a straightforward solution for impedance matching the components within your design.
+You can also analyze the reflection on selected nets and experiment with different terminator values.

 Trust your PCB design software to help map your traces efficiently and effectively

-To learn more about controlled impedance routing and component impedance matching for your high-speed PCB design, talk to an expert at Altium.
+To learn more about controlled impedance routing and component impedance matching for your high-speed PCB design, talk to an expert at Altium Designer.